toss/suspensive/docs/react/docs/intro/visualization.md

-I made [Concepts Visualization](https://visualization.suspensive.org/react) that whoever can understand core concepts of React Boundary(Suspense, ErrorBoundary, AsyncBoundary, ResetKey) visually.
+I made [Concepts Visualization](https://visualization.suspensive.org/react) that whoever can understand core concepts of Suspensive(Suspense, ErrorBoundary, AsyncBoundary, ResetKey) visually.
 You can interact this site now.

 ## First, See how boundaries do